snikitha18/Url-Shortener/README.md

 	### Prerequisites
 	- Java 17+
 	- Maven
+ 	- MySQL Workbench
-	- Docker (for MySQL and Redis setup)
+	- Docker (for Redis setup)

 ### Steps to Run the Project